flavius841/CLI_project/README.md

 4. Count words, lines, or characters in a file
 5. Rename an existing file
 6. Delete an existing file
+7. Show you text files from your folder
 ---
 **Note:** This CLI only works in the folder you are currently in.